-From outside the cluster, it is possible to access the buckets and the contained files through HTTP(s) clients such as curl™ or use the BucketFS Explorer.
-You only have to use one of the database servers' IP address, the specified port and the bucket name, and adjust your internal firewall configuration.
+You can access the buckets and the contained files from outside the cluster by using an HTTPS client such as curl.
+You only need to provide one of the database servers' IP addresses, the BucketFS port, the bucket name, and the required read/write passwords.
+You may also have to adjust your internal firewall configuration as needed.

-If the bucket is not public readable, then you can only access this bucket using the user's r and w passwords configured.
+If the bucket is not public readable, you can only access it using the configured

 Delete Files from Buckets

 To delete files from a bucket, use the DELETE option.
 The following example shows how to delete the file

 file1 from the bucket